petrospetrou/Predicting_Song_Popularity_Data_Analysis/README.md

 ## Abstract

 In the modern music industry, streaming platforms are central to determining a song’s success.
 This project analyzes how characteristics such as danceability, energy, and listener statistics impact popularity.
-Using a dataset of over 92,000 tracks enriched with Last.fm streaming metadata, we build predictive models to forecast song popularity and compare performance across classification and regression techniques.
+Using a dataset of over 92,000 tracks enriched with Last.fm streaming metadata, I built predictive models to forecast song popularity and compare performance across classification and regression techniques.

 ---